andbri321/awesome-rlsbaronrails/README.md

 We provide you the base code which includes an early stage of the "Ingredient" and "Category" models.

-To fulfill your goal you should create the flowwing endpoints on the CocktailsController:
+To fulfill your goal you should create the following endpoints on the CocktailsController:

 1) Display every detail of a certain cocktail. (i.e. Ingredients, Category, Instructions, etc) - [show]